addybb/addybb/README.md

-addy 🤷🏼‍♀️
-.. *she/her*
-idk what to put here.
-I'm talking to someone/people.
+I'm not looking forward on talking to u.
+I'm desperate btw <3